Skip to content

 Health/health, /readyLiveness and readiness probes

-ROWS deploys as a single Docker image (ghcr.io/kbve/rows) into the ows Kubernetes namespace.
-ArgoCD syncs the manifest from apps/kube/ows/manifest/rows-deployment.yaml with auto-prune and self-heal enabled.
+ROWS deploys as a single Docker image (ghcr.io/kbve/rows).
+ArgoCD syncs the manifest from apps/kube/rows/manifest/rows-deployment.yaml with auto-prune and self-heal enabled.

 The container exposes: